-JPU has a zero tolerance policy.
-Integrity is a foundational concept of professional behavior and JPU takes such matters very seriously.
+JPU believes integrity is a foundational concept of professional behavior and JPU takes such matters very seriously.
 In general, if you have to ask if behavior would violate the integrity policy, it probably does.

 JPU is committed to educate, implement, support, and enforce sound academic and professional integrity.